vishnus1793/Obsidian_Notes/Prompt.md

 4. Expose the biggest lie people believed about [Topic].
 5. Tell me the one secret that top 1% never share about [topic].
 6. What's the one piece of knowledge about [Topic] that could make me unstoppable ?
+7. What's the single most powerful mental model for mastering [topic]?